 Certain investments and types of investments are subject to restrictions on resale, may trade in the over-the-counter market or in limited volume, or may not have an active trading market.
 Illiquid securities may trade at a discount from comparable, more liquid investments and may be subject to wide fluctuations in market value.
 It may be difficult for a Fund to value illiquid securities accurately.
 Also, a Fund may not be able to dispose of illiquid securities or execute or close out a derivatives transaction readily at a favorable time or price or at prices approximating those at which the Fund currently values them.
-Illiquid securities also may entail registration expenses and other transaction costs that are higher than those for liquid securities.
+Illiquid securities.
 Any use of the efficient portfolio management techniques described in Appendix C, may also adversely affect the liquidity of a Fund's portfolio and will be considered by the Investment Manager in managing the Fund's liquidity risk.